Sovendus-GmbH/Generic-Sovendus-Checkout-Products-Postback-Integration-Documentation/generic-server-side.md

 > **externalProduct-ID**: Enter external Product-ID of corresponding product campaign (paragraph 4)
 > **token**: Enter token transferred by Sovendus (paragraph 5)

-The HTTP procedure of the interface request has to be POST.\  \
+The HTTP procedure of the interface request has to be POST.<br> <br>
 To authentificate the API call, an alphanumerical API key is required additionally to the parameters within the URL.
 This key is transferred within the request body of the request.
 You receive this API key directly from your contact at Sovendus or you can learn it from paragraph 2 of this documentation.

 > [!EXAMPLE]